Connie Caron, MBA, Patent Agent

 Christopher Geehan, J.D.

-Before joining the office, Chris had been working in a transplant immunology research laboratory at Boston Children's Hospital where he began his career in 1996 working under Dr. David Briscoe studying the role of endothelial / T-cell interactions in allograft rejection and later the role of vascular endothelial growth factor (VEGF) in allograft rejection.
-While managing a laboratory in the Transplantation Research Center at Boston Children's Hospital, Chris earned his J.D. degree at the Massachusetts School of Law and is a member of the Massachusetts Bar.
+Before joining TIDO, Chris worked in a transplant immunology research laboratory at Boston Children's Hospital studying the role of endothelial / T-cell interactions in allograft rejection and later the role of vascular endothelial growth factor (VEGF) in allograft rejection.
+Chris earned his Juris Doctor degree at the Massachusetts School of Law and is a member of the Massachusetts Bar.

 Stanley Tabi, J.D.